 Eventually, the building and land was sold to the Bashline-Shrum Osteopathic Clinic in 1941.
 Dr. M.F.
 Bashline and his wife, nurse Alberta Shrum Bashline, lived at the clinic and offered “minor surgery, plasmatic therapy, octozone therapy, needle surgery, care for hemorrhoids, hernias, and colonic irrigations.”

 Over the next half century the land was used a variety of ways.
-In 1951, Titusville residents purchased the 100-plus acres in hopes of using the land for public recreation such as camping, horseback riding, and a game preserve.
+In 1951, Titusville residents purchased the 100-plus acres near the clinic in hopes of using the land for public recreation such as camping, horseback riding, and a game preserve but struggled financially.
 From the 1950s through the 1960s it was the Bashline Rest Home and in 1972 became the Paradise Valley Home.
 The property changed hands in 1974, becoming Titusville Dry Goods.
 In March 1994, Connie Phillips purchased what was left of the buildings and created the Fieldmore Springs Antique Emporium.
 Antiques were showcased in former patient rooms and operating areas.
 This business was active until September 2005 when it closed.

 Staying at the Fieldmore Springs in its early years was a working person’s respite from the hardships of the world.
 For two dollars a day (fifty-three dollars today), a person could rent a room and relax with the cooling mineral water of the springs and lazily gaze out onto the impeccably landscaped grounds.
 As you drive by, imagine at as it used to be: a much longed-for rest stop for the weary in the heart of the Pennsylvania Oil Region.